Because knowing that would make us go on a trip to lake Baikal earlier.

 Weather in Siberia can change a lot and quickly, but anyway July is the month, when you can expect mostly sunny and warm (even hot) days.
 Even though it gets as high as +35C on some days, water in lake Baikal never really warms up.
 In some places it warms a bit, but mostly it’s not more than +5 C – +10 C, which is cold.

 In winter in Siberia temperatures drops significantly. -30 C isn’t something special there.
 But even in such a cold weather lake Baikal freezes completely only at the second part of winter.
-That’s why February is the safest bet as when to go and see how this magnificent place looks during the winter.
+That’s why second half of February and March is the safest bet as when to go and see how this magnificent place looks during the winter.
 At the same time it’s your chance to experience real Siberian winter.

 If you have some more questions about traveling in Russia, send us a message!